-- 1. That the abovementioned recommendations be adopted. - 2.
-That the Board's Working Party and the New Brighton Project investigate and report on staffing needs, volunteer organisation and the initial work programme of the project. - 3.
-That the Board's Working Party and the New Brighton Project initiate a public meeting to explain the project and gather support. - 4.
-That the New Brighton Project be encouraged to optimise the use of the building on the site by hiring it out to community based organisations wishing to use the building (not for birthday parties, weddings, etc), subject to the New Brighton Project complying with public building licensing requirements.
+- 3. That the Board support the formation of a charitable trust to administer the community garden. - 4.
+That the community garden be included in the Rawhiti Domain Management Plan, when it is reviewed. - 5.
+That the Board's Working Party and the New Brighton Project investigate and report on staffing needs, volunteer organisation and the initial work and maintenance programme of the project. - 6.
+That the Board's Working Party and the New Brighton Project initiate a public meeting to explain the project and gather support. - 7.
+That the New Brighton Project be encouraged to optimise the use of the building on the site by hiring it out to community based organisations wishing to use the building (not for birthday parties, weddings, etc), subject to the New Brighton Project complying with public building licensing requirements. - 8.
+That a reasonable hire charge for the use of the building be made, which should include the cost of the use of utilities, fair wear and tear, depreciation, and a small percentage added to cover the cost of administration.
+The Greenspace Manager is to approve all proposed hire charges, including any proposed change to such charges in the future.